slittorin/home-assistant-maintenance/README.md

 - We only have data for the hour (stored  at the beginning of the hour).
 - We will have data for each hour, even if there are no state-changes for the sensors that hour, i.e. we cannot tell if there is not state-change for this hour (most likely the values are zero).
 - We do not have the exact measures (if it is not a sensor where we can use `max`, `min`, `sum` or `state`).
+- We will only have one measure to add, and that is the sensor value.
+We will not get the other measures associated with the sensor (that is normally added by HA).

 #### Steps to prepare data.